Reduce time to hire: 12 proven tactics

 Knowing which metric you are targeting to improve before you change your recruitment process is essential.

-An example, a large retailer recently approached us about using a pre-hire assessment to reduce the number of phone screens they were conducting by 40%.
-They (correctly) estimated they could achieve this by using an assessment to identify their best candidates before the phone screen stage which enabled them to quickly see which candidates to prioritise and thereby improving their phone screen to interview ratios.
+For example, a large retailer recently approached us about using a pre-hire assessment to reduce the number of phone screens they were conducting by 40%.
+They (correctly) estimated they could achieve this by using an assessment to identify their best candidates before the phone screen stage, which enabled them to quickly see which candidates to prioritise, thereby improving their phone screen-to-interview ratios.
 Want to know more?
 Get in touch with our team.

 2. Structure your hiring process

 A candidate’s recruitment journey should feel effortless.
-From start to finish, think about the different steps in the process: job advert to application to phone interview, and so on.
+From start to finish, think about the different steps in the process: job advert, application, phone interview, and so on.
 Be clear on how much time each stage takes and what information candidates might need at each stage.

-A structured hiring process prevents unnecessary bumps in the road and reduces time to hire dramatically as you’ll know exactly what to do at each step [2].
+A structured hiring process prevents unnecessary roadblocks and dramatically reduces time to hire, as you’ll know exactly what to do at each step [2].

 3. Build a talent pipeline well ahead of time

-If you want to reduce time to hire, one of the best things you can do is to build out a talent pipeline way before you need it.
-As a recruiting professional you should be on the lookout for top talent at all times.
-A designated talent CRM like Beamery or TalentLyft can help.
+One of the best ways to reduce the time it takes to hire is to build a talent pipeline long before you need it.
+As a recruiting professional, you should always look for top talent, and a designated talent CRM like Beamery or TalentLyft can help.

 Example: Shopify saw great results from focusing on talent pipelining.
 The team scaled from 550 to more than 2,000 employees in only 3 years [3].